dials/dials/doc/sphinx/index.rst

 =======

 For feature requests, bug reports or any other information, please contact the DIALS developers at dials-support@lists.sourceforge.net.
+For wider discussion about the project you may sign up to the `dials-general`_ mailing list.

 Funding
 =======